Noirism: Mid-twentieth century Haitian politics

-The overthrow of Lescot led by left-wing Haitian students allowed for the growth of new political parties such as the Parti Populaire National formed by the Noiristes.
+The overthrow of Lescot led by left-wing Haitian students allowed for the growth of new political parties such as the Parti Populaire National formed by the Noirists.
 For a time, the Parti Populaire joined the left-wing groups which they had once opposed to form Front Revolutionnaire Haiten.
 However, this coalition to ensure the election of a radical government in the interest of all Haitians quickly fell apart.
-Tensions between groups continued to fester, with the Noiristes labelling the left-wing groups as defenders of mulatto rule while being labelled as a movement for the emerging black elite.
+Tensions between groups continued to fester, with the Noirists labelling the left-wing groups as defenders of mulatto rule while being labelled as a movement for the emerging black elite.

-Nevertheless, the 1946 elections resulted in the election of moderate Noiriste, Dumarsais Estimé who wasted no time putting Norisime into practice.
+Nevertheless, the 1946 elections resulted in the election of moderate Noirist, Dumarsais Estimé who wasted no time putting Norisime into practice.
 All major political offices such as the ambassador to Washington, were headed by educated black men, as opposed to the previous mulatto elite.
 Francois Duvalier was appointed as Director General of the National Public Health Service.
-Duvalier and Denis revived Les Griots magazine to celebrate the Estime government as the realization of Noirisme in the political sphere, later publishing Le probleme des classes a travers l'historie in 1948, which is considered a landmark work in Noiriste thought.
+Duvalier and Denis revived Les Griots magazine to celebrate the Estime government as the realization of Noirism in the political sphere, later publishing Le probleme des classes a travers l'historie in 1948, which is considered a landmark work in Noirist thought.
 Art and music such as vodou-jazz began to explode in popularity, celebrating the new government which was seen as representative of the country's black majority.

 But despite his popularity among the Haitian masses, Estime and the new government could not endure the pressure from the mulatto elite which still held considerable influence over the country's affairs.
 Neither could it endure the looming pressure from the United States Government which continued to watch the country's development in relation to its own interest.
 Paul Magloire became president after staging a military coup in 1950, marking a quick end to the first black government in Haiti.
 As a result, the attacks on Voudou religion and culture by the Catholic Church continued, both unhindered and unrestricted.
 Repression of the left resumed, as Magoloire believed that stability could only be achieved through crushing and silencing dissent.
 In 1956, Magolorie was forced to flee the country due to popular discontent, and the presidential seat was left vacant once again.